Return Your Smile to Its Former Glory with Full Mouth Reconstruction Surgery

 The dentist will provide specific instructions pre- and post-surgery to outline what the patient may eat, drink, and do regarding their teeth in each phase of the process.
 Following these instructions remains crucial for patient safety, and to attain the best possible results.

 Following the treatment, the dentist will direct their attention to recovery while also focusing on maintaining or extending results.
 A dentist will outline what patients can do to keep their mouth healthy.
-This will include checkup and progress visits to ensure that the recovery goes optimally.
+This will include checkups and progress visits to ensure that the recovery goes optimally.

 Who Needs Full Mouth Reconstruction Surgery?